-Jolt Cola was released in 1985 by Jolt Company, Inc. It was created by C. J. Rapp to attract the interest of students and young professionals, looking for a caffeinated pick-me-up that was similar to an energy drink.
+Jolt Cola was released in 1985 by Jolt Company, Inc. It was created by C. J. Rapp to attract the interest of students and young professionals looking for a caffeinated pick-me-up that was similar to an energy drink.

-His classmates would mix different types of drinks, in hopes of creating a supercharged drink that would help them stay awake longer.
 If they could put off going to sleep, then they could stay awake to study, and finish all their term papers and projects.
-Thus Rapp created Jolt Cola.
-Jolt has been dubbed as America’s first carbonated energy drink.
-The tag line for the beverage is, “All the sugar, twice the caffeine!”
+Thus Rapp created Jolt Cola in an effort to create a solution for this problem.

 Jolt Cola created quite the cult following, loved among gamers, students, and those in need of a late night pick-me-up.
 Jolt was sold in America, Canada, Netherlands, Finland, Ireland, Australia, Japan, the Philippines, Pakistan, and Sweden.

 Sadly, Jolt Cola is no longer available for purchase at this time.
 Current owners of the Jolt Cola Company, ECC Jolt, have made no public announcement about Jolt Cola’s fate since 2019.

 In 1987, Jolt Company, Inc. released Jolt 25, which was a low calorie version of the drink containing only 25 calories.
 Later, other flavors of cola were added to the line as well: Cherry Bomb, Citrus Climax, Orange Blast, White Lightning, Red Eye, and Electric Blue.